upirko/ivision_prod/README.md

 # iVision

-In the project directory, you can run:
+In the project directory, you can run, if you can:

 ### `docker-compose up`